CloudGenUser/sftp-cg-lib/README.md

 - **Args:**
 Needed:
 flag: The string that contains the actinon to execute, can be one of this: CREATEDIRECTORY, DELETEDIRECTORY, DELETEFILE, DOWNLOADIRECTORY, GETFILE, GETLISTFILES, RENAMEFILE, SAVEFILE, UPLOADIRECTORY.
 The string is not case sensitive.
-host: The host where you will connect, can be a url or ip.
+host: The host where where the connection will be stablished, can be a url or ip.
-path: The path wehere you will be working on.
+path: The path that will be used to work on.
-port: The port where you will access to the sftp server.,
+port: The port that is open to access to the sftp server.,
 username: The username that have grants to connect with the sftp server.
-path: The path where we wanto to get the list of files and directories.
+path: The path where will be get the list of files and directories.
 Optionals:
-key: Parameter that have the path where is the key and the name of the key file that can stablish connection with the sftp, if you use this parameter avoid to use the password parameter, in case you specify the two parameters this will have priority and the password will be ignored.
+key: Parameter that have the path where is the key and the name of the key file that can stablish connection with the sftp, if this parameter is used avoid to use the password parameter, in case the two parameters are specified this will have priority and the password will be ignored.
 password: This parameter contains the password that can stablish connection with the sftp.

 - **Description:** This request will get a string in json format with all the files and directories inside the path specified.